60x20/Checklist/README.md

 # Checklist

-A checklist application that auto refreshes everyday, and saves previous checklists, and also visualizes them.
-React and React-Router are used.
+A checklist application that auto refreshes everyday, saves previous checklists, and visualizes them.
+TypeScript, React and React-Router are used.

 ## Features